1

 Those who are pregnant naturally give antibodies — germ-fighting proteins — to their babies during pregnancy.
 Because babies need time to develop their own immune systems, the antibodies they receive before they are born are crucial to protect them from diseases during the first few months of life and when they are too young to receive most vaccines.

 When someone who is pregnant gets the maternal RSV vaccine, their body makes antibodies that protect against RSV.
 They then pass those antibodies on to their baby.
-These antibodies help protect the baby, reducing their risk of being hospitalized from RSV by 57% in the first six months of life.
+These antibodies help protect the baby, significantly reducing their risk of being hospitalized in the early months of life.
 Babies who are born at least two weeks after a pregnant person gets vaccinated have a reduced risk of severe disease, particularly in the early months of life.

 If you are pregnant, ask your prenatal care provider if you should receive an RSV vaccine during this pregnancy.
-If you do not have health insurance, or you have government insurance and cannot afford your copay, you may be eligible for a free RSV vaccine through Pfizer’s patient assistance program, Pfizer RxPathways, or you may be eligible for a RSV vaccine at low or no cost from a public vaccine provider
+If you do not have health insurance, or you have insurance that does not cover the full cost of vaccines, you may be eligible for a RSV vaccine at low or no cost from a public vaccine provider, or you may be eligible for a free RSV vaccine through Pfizer’s patient assistance program, Pfizer RxPathways.

 RSV immunization for babies and some young children